The Society for the Preservation and Promotion of the Ancient Martial Arts of the Ryukyu Islands

-This organization is dedicated to the preservation and promotion of Ryukyu Kobujutsu, the ancient Ryukyuan weapon arts.
-It was established in 1955 by the late Shinken Taira (1897-1970) and was preceded by the “Ryukyu Kobujutsu Kenkyu Kai” founded by Shinken Taira’s teacher, the late Moden Yabiku (1878-1941.)
+This organization is dedicated to the preservation and promotion of Ryukyu Kobujutsu, the ancient weapons arts of the Ryukyu Islands.
+It was established in 1955 by the late Okinawan Master Shinken Taira (1897-1970).
+It was preceded by the “Ryukyu Kobujutsu Kenkyu Kai” founded by Shinken Taira’s teacher, the late Moden Yabiku (1878-1941.)

 The characteristic of way of carrying of the weapons has Shorin Ryu Karate as a basis.
-With the Bo (staff) and Sai techniques as the primary emphasis, over 20 kinds of Kobujutsu Kata have been preserved and passed on.
+With the Bo (staff) and Sai techniques as the primary emphasis, over 20 Kobujutsu Kata have been preserved and passed on.